dmalik/html-starter/README.md

 Get started by running these 3 commands:

-- Create a folder and go into it by running `mkdir my.project && cd $_`
+- Create a folder and go into it by running `mkdir my.project`
+- cd into it `cd my.project`
 - Clone the repo by running `git clone https://github.quarry.com/Development/dm.ideal.landingpage.starter.git .` (The dot at the end tells git not to generate a folder and just place the content in the folder it's in.)
 - Run `npm i` to install all dependencies